ciromattia/kcc/README.md

 ### Important tips:
 * Disabling **HQ Panel View** will highly decrease size of output file.
 Consider it when Panel View support is not needed.
+* Disabling **HQ Panel View** might improve sharpness of image when it is not zoomed.
+But disabling it will decrease quality of Panel View.
+* Use high quality source files.
+This little detail have a major impact on the final result.
 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * Output MOBI file should be sideuploaded via USB.
 Other methods (e.g. via Calibre) will corrupt it.